av1kav/acura/README.md

 ### Data Transformations: dbt

 The dbt service is configured as a container bridged into the same network shared by the remaining services.
+Data architecture is designed according to the Snowflake Data Cloud Deployment Framework (DCDF) and has the following layers:

+1. Source/Cloud: `public` schema
+2. Raw layer: `raw` schema
+3. Integration layer: `integration` schema
+4. Presentation layer: `presentation` schema
+5. Share layer: `share` schema

+Though the Source and Cloud layers are usually not part of Snwflake (and in this case, Postgres), this project assumes the containers are running as cloud services/microservices and so there is no additional ingress; source data in the `public` schema is referenced by dbt models starting from the `raw` layer.

+Please note that due to dbt naming conventions, the prefix `public_` will be attached to all dbt models, due to the configuration of only a development dbt profile.
+So, for example, the `raw` schema would appear as `public_raw`.

 ### Data Quality: deequ
 ### Analytics: pySpark